Serafín Álvarez: wandering into the unknown

 You are interested in freeing the viewer from the tyranny of the camera, but there’s actually an interesting aspect to the camera movement in your work.
 Normally it’s a forward traveling sequence, following the logic of video game exploration, but in A Full Empty it is, conversely, a backward traveling, which gives it a more cinematic character.
 Is this a conscious decision in the creation of this piece?
 Have you thought about working more with camera movements in future works?

 Yes, of course it was a very conscious decision.
 In Roadside Picnic the scientists who study the forbidden zone explore it with great care, because it is full of deadly traps.
-They have developed hoverboots with a “route memorizer” system that, once they have finished an exploration journey into the zone, return them back on their steps in an automated way to reduce the danger, undoing on the way back the exact same route they did on the way out and therefore without falling into the traps already bypassed.
+They have developed hovering vehicles with a “route memorizer” system that, once they have finished an exploration journey into the zone, return them back on their steps in an automated way to reduce the danger, undoing on the way back the exact same route they did on the way out and therefore without falling into the traps already bypassed.
 The video is influenced by this automated journey of return after having entered a strange place in search of something.

 I’m sure I’ll continue working with camera movements, it’s something that fascinates me.
 Right now I’m involved in developing live simulations that are much less cinematic than the video A Full Empty, but I still think and care a lot about camera movements, no matter how simple they are.
 Moving the camera is a wonderful expressive resource.